nemosupremo/vault-gatekeeper/README.md

 `USER_ID_SALT` | `-auth-userid-salt` - When provided, the `user_id` will be hashed with `salt$user_id`.

+## Unsealing

+By default, VGM, like Vault, will start sealed.
+The `APP_ID` and `VAULT_TOKEN` arguments can be started with VGM in order to start unsealed.

+While VGM is sealed there are two ways to unseal it, via the API or with your browser (by just opening the url VGM is listening on).
+See the *`POST` **/unseal*** section for information on the different unseal methods.

 ## Policies

 VGM will create token's with given policies by using the data in it's `policies` config.
 This config is pulled from vault from the `generic` backend (and supplied by you).